Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 {% tab title="Flutter" %}
 ## Flutter

+{% hint style="info" %}
-Note: It is required to implement Lifecycle in native [Android and iOS code](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
+You need to implement Lifecycle in native Android and iOS code.
+For more information on implementing, please read the [Lifecycle documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
+{% endhint %}

 {% endtab %}

 {% tab title="Cordova" %}
 ## Cordova

+{% hint style="info" %}
-> Note: We recommend implementing Lifecycle in native [Android and iOS code](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
+You need to implement Lifecycle in native Android and iOS code.
+For more information on implementing, please read the [Lifecycle documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle).
+{% endhint %}

 **Getting Lifecycle version:**